-The most common reason for sewer backups was an obstruction in the sewer line.
-City liability often stemmed from maintenance and inspection issues.
-In addition, claims related to costly lift station design and construction problems also are costly.
+Sewer backup claims comprise a significant portion of liability costs for cities and LMCIT.
+The most common reason for sewer backups is an obstruction in the sewer line.
+City liability often stems from maintenance and inspection issues.
+In addition, claims related to lift station design and construction problems are also costly.

-The Sanitary Sewer Incentive program for Property/Casualty members provides cities greater control in the mandatory, out-of-pocket deductibles they pay for claims and lawsuits related to sanitary sewer backups.
+To help members reduce the overall cost and frequency of sanitary sewer claims, LMCIT created the sanitary sewer incentive program.
+It provides cities greater control over the mandatory, out-of-pocket deductibles they pay for claims and lawsuits related to sanitary sewer backups.

 Member cities must meet certain criteria to qualify.
 Cities that do not meet the criteria have a minimum mandatory deductible of $2,500 for each sanitary sewer backup claim.
 Cities using a higher deductible are not directly affected, and cities using an aggregate limit are only impacted if the aggregate limit is reached and the maintenance deductible is less than $2,500.

 To qualify for the incentive, cities must complete a sanitary sewer backup incentive questionnaire and return it to LMCIT.
 If the information provided confirms the city meets the criteria outlined below, it will not be subject to the higher mandatory deductible.
 Cities may qualify for the incentive at any time.
 If it occurs midterm, LMCIT will issue an endorsement removing the minimum deductible.

 Cities must have the following to qualify for the incentive:

 - A comprehensive map of the city’s sanitary sewer system.